Module 1

 3. Add translation(s) for the texts.
 The application must be available in Norwegian Bokmål, Norwegian Nynorsk, and English.
 In the initial version, supporting only one of these languages is sufficient.

-Remember to upload changes when working in Designer to update the repository.
+Remember to upload your changes when working in Designer so that the repository will reflect these changes.
 In the next step, you will create components and link them to the text resources.

 Useful Documentation